How to install Ticket-Based IT Experience application to ServiceNow

 Property Description Default value

 The word for proof of origin in email functionality.
-This is the shared secret provided to your company by us. [none]
+This is the shared secret that we provided to your company. [none]

-4. Once you have set up these three main properties you can move on to setting up the email properties.
+4. Once you have set up these three main properties, you can proceed to configure the email properties.

 Before you begin the next steps:

-1. create a new update set to the "Ticket-Based IT Experience" application scope, so you can capture and transfer the configuration changes to test and production instances later.
+1. Create a new update set for the "Ticket-Based IT Experience" application scope to capture and transfer configuration changes to test and production instances later.

 Setting up email properties:

-Email properties determine what data is received and passed on to HappySignals cloud service from a ticket in ServiceNow when feedback is asked.
-We have provided defaults for most of the properties which work for many of our customers, but the exact configuration will depend on your organizational processes and the data that is available in your ServiceNow instance.
+Email properties determine what data is received and passed on to the HappySignals cloud service from a ticket in ServiceNow when feedback is requested.
+We have provided defaults for most properties, which work for many of our customers.
+However, the exact configuration will depend on your organizational processes and the data available in your ServiceNow instance.

 1. general email properties, which determine the format (HTML or VML) for our feedback buttons in emails and their background color.

-3. Incident and Requested Item sections, should contain ServiceNow field names from incident or requested item tables, that contain the data you want to pass on to HappySignals cloud service.
-You can also use dot walking to access related data in the record - i.e. caller_id.location.country will return the country of incident's caller.
+3. Incident and Requested Item sections should contain ServiceNow field names from incident or requested item tables that contain the data you want to pass on to the HappySignals cloud service.
+You can also use dot walking to access related data in the record - i.e., caller_id.location.country will return the country of the incident's caller.
 It is also possible to use literal values in the configurations by surrounding the configured value with quotation marks (").
-For example, "Incident" will set the corresponding parameter's value as Incident without resolving it using incident record.
+For example, "Incident" will set the corresponding parameter's value to "Incident" without resolving it using the incident record.

 Configure email notifications: